josephg/textot.rs/README.md

 - No efficient rope library for efficient string inserts & deletes.
 Mind you, because of rust's type classes it should be possible to make this code work with very rich text types for editors.
 - No cursor position transformation code.
-Mind you, ranges and markers would be more efficiently handled by applying an operation to a range tree.
+Ranges and markers would be more efficiently handled by applying an operation to a range tree.

 ---